Getafe CF: Rivalries

 Historically, due to their close geographical position, Getafe has always held a strong rivalry with Leganés.
 They played out numerous encounters in the lower division before the two teams fortunes began to contrast as Getafe gained ascendency and Leganés began to deteriorate.

-In the first division, the side has held some exciting matches in the last few years with Real Madrid, with the ledger being most recently squared at three wins each.
-Real Madrid's much greater stature, huge budget and expensive squad has never stopped Getafe from rising to the challenge and often playing their best football against their "bigger brother".
+The derby is known as the "South Madrid Derby."

+The club also has rivalries against Real Madrid, Atlético de Madrid and Rayo Vallecano, once again due to their geographical position in Madrid.
+Against Real Madrid, Getafe have lost their last four La Liga games.

 In addition to this, Getafe has developed somewhat of a rivalry with Barcelona, which culminated in their famous 4–0 victory over their more fancied opponents during the 2006–07 Copa del Rey semi-final.
 Also, Valencia has succumbed numerous times to el Geta, often quite heavily, as was the case during the 2006–07 Copa del Rey, which ensured Getafe's first appearance in the Copa's quarter-finals with a 2–4 win at Valencia's Mestalla Stadium.
 However, this result was turned around in the 2008 Copa del Rey final, as Valencia would deny Getafe their first trophy with a 3–1 victory.
 This rivalry is propped up healthily by the regular transfer of Getafe players (and head coach Quique Sánchez Flores) to Valencia.

 European record

-The club has not appeared in any European competition except in the UEFA Europa League (formerly the UEFA Cup).
+The club has not appeared in any European competition except for the UEFA Europa League (formerly the UEFA Cup) and the UEFA Conference League.

-The club appeared only three times in this tournament, In 2007–08 they qualified for the tournament as Copa del Rey runner-up in the previous season for Sevilla, who qualified for the UEFA Champions League, and progressed from the first round, group stage, round of 32 and round of 16 before being beaten by Bayern Munich in the quarter-finals. three years later, in 2010–11 they were paired with APOEL in the playoff round, and qualified by eliminating them, but then they were eliminated from the group stage as third place.

-In the 2019–20 season, Getafe appeared in the tournament for the third time, and they were able to qualify from the group stage in second place, and they also managed to pass the round of 32 after eliminating Ajax, but they were eliminated in the next round against Inter Milan in one match due to the COVID-19 pandemic.
+The club appeared only three times in the UEFA Cup/Europa League.
+In 2007–08, they qualified for the tournament as Copa del Rey runners-up in the previous season to Sevilla (who had already qualified for the UEFA Champions League), and progressed from the first round, group stage, round of 32 and round of 16, before being beaten by Bayern Munich in the quarter-finals.
+Three years later in 2010–11, they were paired with APOEL in the play-off round, and advanced after eliminating them, but were then eliminated in the group stage after finishing in third place.
+In the 2019–20 season, Getafe appeared in the tournament for the third time, and were able to qualify from the group stage in second place, before progressing past the round of 32 after eliminating Ajax.
+However, they would be eliminated in the next round against Inter Milan, played as a single fixture due to the COVID-19 pandemic.